Chances are, you’ll know that I’ve shared many family recipes in the past, with a little story about each corresponding family member.

 In fact, when we were in Georgetown for my son’s graduation last month, one restaurant boasted that they were famous for their crab cakes, so we ordered some and they were truly disappointing after having Tony’s (I haven’t told him that)!
 We don’t like to compliment each other face to face, we do it behind each other’s backs. :)

 Tony uses Alaskan King Crab legs for his Italian crab cakes.
 Of course, using the best ingredients makes for the best results, and Italians are famous for using the best quality ingredients.
-I did use lump crab meat (for cost’s sake) when I made them, and although they didn’t have the same flavor as Tony’s, they were still better by far, than the ones at the Georgetown restaurant.
+I did use lump crab meat (for cost’s sake) and they were still better by far, than the ones at the Georgetown restaurant.

 Tony added this to the comments below because I forgot to tell you: you can also substitute the crab with salmon (precooked the day before) for delicious salmon cakes.

 (Italian?
 Because because my brother is Italian) 😎

 Recipe by Antonio Conte Makes about 8 crab cakes

 Sauté the onion and red bell pepper in olive oil for about 5 minutes.

 Tony makes some pretty killer enchiladas too.
 Try these crab cakes and let “Uncle Tony” know how you like them in the comments below!

 Don’t miss another recipe or travel post; sign up for my free subscription below!